The Artistic Journey of Yasuo Kuniyoshi

 Kuniyoshi was thoroughly integrated into American life and the art world, but immigration law prevented him from becoming an American citizen.
 Classified an “enemy alien” after the bombing of Pearl Harbor, he remained steadfastly on the side of his adopted country during the painful war years, working with the Office of War Information to create artworks indicting Japanese atrocities.
 After the war, Kuniyoshi developed a compelling late style, with bitter subjects and paradoxically bright colors.

-The Artistic Journey of Yasuo Kuniyoshi will be a highly selective survey of the artist’s seventy best paintings and drawings, chosen from leading public and private collections in America and Japan.
+The Artistic Journey of Yasuo Kuniyoshi will be a highly selective survey of nearly seventy of the artist’s best paintings and drawings, chosen from leading public and private collections in America and Japan.
 It will be the first overview of Kuniyoshi’s work in more than twenty-five years.
 The guest curator is the leading Kuniyoshi scholar Tom Wolf, professor of art history at Bard College.
 Joann Moser, deputy chief curator at the Smithsonian American Art Museum, is co-curator.
 A catalogue, written by Wolf, will accompany the exhibition.

 The Artistic Journey of Yasuo Kuniyoshi is organized by the Smithsonian American Art Museum.
 American Honda Motor Co., Inc. provided leadership support for the exhibition.
 We are especially grateful to Mr. Soichiro Fukutake for his major support of the book and exhibition, for his generosity in lending artworks from the Fukutake Collection in Okayama, and for his long advocacy for this artist.
-Additional generous contributions have been provided by All Nippon Airways Co., Ltd., the E. Rhodes and Leona B. Carpenter Foundation, the Fukutake Foundation, the Raymond J. and Margaret Horowitz Endowment, Japan-United States Friendship Commission, Peter and Paula Lunder, Friends of Franklin Riehlman, the Sara Roby Foundation, and the Share Fund, and Yasuda Fine Arts Inc.
+Additional generous contributions have been provided by All Nippon Airways Co., Ltd., the E. Rhodes and Leona B. Carpenter Foundation, the Fukutake Foundation, the Raymond J. and Margaret Horowitz Endowment, Japan-United States Friendship Commission, Peter and Paula Lunder, Friends of Franklin Riehlman, the Sara Roby Foundation, the Share Fund, and Yasuda Fine Arts Inc.